ChristophGeske/AIVoiceChat/README.md

    - Install the APK and grant microphone permission
    - Open the app and paste your API key under "Show Settings"
    - Pick your model (Gemini 2.5 Pro, Gemini 2.5 Flash, GPT‑5, or GPT‑5 mini)
-   - Tap “Tap to Speak,” to talk to the model
+   - Tap “Tap to Speak” to talk to the model

 5. Check back for updates
    - Improvements ship frequently.
 Star the repo and watch the releases page!